persman96/katacoda-scenarios/dhall/step4.md

 let cars = (\(x : List Text) -> \(y : List Text) -> [x # y]) cars moreCars

-in {cars} -- The output
+in {cars}
 ```

-Here we have a nested function called cars which takes two list of strings as argument and also outputs a list of strings.
-Where the operator `#` is list concatination.
+Here we have a nested function called `cars` which takes two list of strings as argument and also outputs a list of strings.
+The operator `#` is list concatination.

 # Types